looker-open-source/extension-examples/react/javascript/demo-external-api/README.md

    Either drag & upload this file into your Looker project, or create a `manifest.lkml` with the same content.
 Change the `id`, `label`, or `url` as needed.

 6. Create a `model` LookML file in your project.
-The name doesn't matter but the convention is to name it the same as the project, in this case, demo-core-sdk.
+The name doesn't matter but the convention is to name it the same as the project, in this case, demo-external-api.

 - Add a connection in this model.
 - [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to the selected connection.